GrigorijSchleifer/codeNewbie/diary_lenear.md

 ## 26.02.24

+> VIM

+This one is amazing!
+Enter the command mode by pressing `:` and use `up` or `down` keys to see your old commands.
+This will save me so much time!!!

 > Terminal

 Amazing way to use the last command.
 Just type `!!` and hit `tab` or `enter`.
 Even better if you like to use the command befor your last entry just type `!-2`.
 Or `!-4` and so on.
 Cool right!